Forgot Password?

 Disinfect Water with Bromine

 The most common type of disinfectant is Bromine.
 The ideal range for bromine is 1.5 to 3.0 ppm.
 Refer to your test strips to find the level of bromine in your spa.
-The amount of bromine needed in your spa is dependent upon temperature, length of time the spa is used, the amount of water in the spa, and the number of people in it.
+The amount of bromine needed in your spa is dependent upon temperature, the length of time the spa is used, the amount of water in the spa, and the number of people in it.